Notice of Pre-AIA or AIA Status

 Claim Rejections - 35 USC § 103

-With regards to claim 4, Young discloses all the elements of claim 3 as outlined above.
+With regards to claim 4, Young and Wagner disclose all the elements of claim 3 as outlined above.
 Young does not directly disclose capturing a first set of x-ray attenuation measurements utilizing a first x-ray scanning array oriented at a first orientation relative to the target battery; and capturing a second set of x-ray attenuation measurements utilizing a second x-ray scanning array oriented at a second orientation relative to the target battery; wherein determining the material attributes of the target battery based on the one or more x-ray attenuation measurements comprises determining the material attributes based on the first set of x-ray attenuation measurements and the second set of x-ray attenuation measurements.

 However, this is a simple duplication of parts and therefore rendered obvious to a person with ordinary skill in the art before the effective filing date of the invention, in order to ensure a more accurate sort (MPEP 2144.04.VI.B).